dotland/mnemonic-kb-hy/images/README.md

 ## Images used by doc

-This folder contain images and screenshots used by [main doc](../README.md).
+This directory contains images and screenshots used by [main doc](../README.md).